jsommers/cbook/arraysstrings.rst

 .. topic:: Which header file do I need to include?

-    Sometimes it can be hard to remember which header file a particular function, data type, or constant is declared in.
-One UNIX-based systems, the best way to find out is to use the built-in ``man`` (manual) pages.
-At a terminal, you can usually just type ``man <function-name>`` to bring up some online help about the function.
-For example, you could type ``man strlen`` at a terminal prompt to get the man page on ``strlen``.
+    For pretty much *all* C programs you write you will need to ``#include`` some header files.
+Which header file will you need?
+One of the easiest ways to find out is to use the ``man`` program in a Linux (or *NIX) shell to read the manual page for a particular C library function.
+For example, if you need to find out what include file to use for the function ``atoi``, you could simply type ``man atoi`` at the command line.
+At the top of the man page the appropriate ``#include`` line will be listed.
+You can also use a search engine and search for ``atoi man page`` and *usually* you'll get the same results, but different C library versions and compilers may use slightly different header files so its best just to use the ``man`` pages on your system.

     Manual pages can be a little bit difficult to wade through, but they are almost always divided into useful sections so you can (sort of) quickly find what you're looking for.
 For finding out what header file to include, look in a section at the top of the man page called "SYNOPSIS".
 That section also contains the function "prototypes" (which we'll discuss in a later chapter on functions), which provides the data types of any parameters and return values.

     To navigate a man page, you can usually type ``'d'`` to go down a page, ``'u'`` to go up a page, and ``'q'`` to quit (type ``'h'`` or ``'?'`` for help on navigating).

-    One other thing about man pages: some times there are terminal commands that have the same name as a C library function.
-These things will have different man pages, filed in different *sections* of the online manual.
-For example, there is a ``printf`` function that can be used in shell programs, but there is also the C function ``printf``.
+    One confusing aspect of looking up a ``man`` page is that the same *name* can appear in multiple *sections* of the manual pages system.
+For example, there's a ``printf`` C library function, and there is also a ``printf`` function available for writing shell scripts.
 If you just type ``man printf``, you'll get the shell command reference, which may not be what you want.
 To get the right man page, you can type ``man <sectionnumber> <symbol>``, as in ``man 3 printf`` (the C library function ``printf`` is in manual section 3).
 To find out the manual section number, you can search the manual pages by typing ``man -k printf``, which will give a list of all man pages that contain the string ``printf``.
 The section number is shown in parens after the function name.

 .. index:: copying strings, strlcpy, strcpy